 - Sales Growth

 - Monthly New Customers

-For this section, we will define each of the metrics we introduced in the paragraphs above and explain how they’re useful in promoting and maintaining a sales team’s success.
+For this section, we will define each of the metrics we introduced in the paragraphs above and explain how they’re useful in understanding the right Sales KPIs and promoting and maintaining a sales team’s success.

 Incremental Sales by Campaign